 7 Things to Know Before Renting Out Your Home

 Recently, my spouse came home from work and shared unexpected news.
-We have military orders to a new assignment.
-Apparently, we will not be enjoying the upcoming season in this home.
+We have military orders for a new assignment.
+So, apparently, we will not be enjoying the upcoming season in this home.
 The good news is that we could easily be stationed here again.
 With that in mind, we’ve decided to keep our home and rent it out.
 Now the real fun begins!
+But what do we need to know as we take on this new role as a landlord?

-Thankfully, MilitaryByOwner has answers for the many questions we have.
 Are you facing an unexpected change of assignment?
 Or do you anticipate an upcoming military move?
 If you're in the same spot we are, here are a few points to get the ball rolling as a landlord.

 1) The importance of being organized.